Potters Guild sale offers head start on holiday shopping

-Local artisans will gather to sell their wares outside Ironwood Country Club next week at the Tar River Potters Guild annual fall festival.
+Local artisans will gather to sell their wares outside Ironwood Country Club on Saturday at the Tar River Potters Guild annual fall festival.

-The event is scheduled from 9 a.m. to 4 p.m. on Saturday, Oct.
-16 at the circle at 200 Golf Club Wynd.
+The event is scheduled from 9 a.m. to 4 p.m. at the circle at 200 Golf Club Wynd.
 It will feature outdoor sales from more than 20 craftspeople, adoptable pets, Italian ice, coffee and more.

 The event is on the Ironwood lawn to allow for social distancing.
 Hand sanitizer will be readily available, and masks are required to ensure everyone’s safety.